Professional workspace with documents and laptop

 If you’d rather close the chapter than hand it off, we will take the site offline, archive a copy for ninety (90) days, and deliver a clean export of all published text, full-resolution images, and brand assets.
 Retiring a site shouldn’t cost you anything.

+(e) Your pre-existing materials & third-party assets.
 Any pre-existing materials you provide (logos, copy, images) remain your property.
-You warrant that you have the right to use and grant us permission to incorporate these materials into your website.
-Third-party assets such as stock photography, fonts, or plugins used in your project remain subject to their respective licenses, and we will inform you of any such assets and their licensing terms.
+You warrant that you have the right to use and grant us permission to incorporate these materials.
+Third-party assets such as stock photography, fonts, or plugins remain subject to their respective licenses, and we will inform you of any such assets and their licensing terms.

 Portfolio Rights: We retain the right to showcase your completed website in our portfolio, case studies, and marketing materials unless you explicitly request otherwise in writing prior to project commencement.